 It’s okay if you aren’t the first.
 Adopt ‘it’ as soon as you find it

-Then, get on board NOW.
+Then, make like one of those first movers and get on board NOW.

 David McSweeney, from Ahrefs, observed the viral success of the Coke infographic at The Renegade Pharmacist.
 The post got picked up by major media websites and got shared widely on Facebook.